kliu33/Kcals/README.md

 ## With Kcals, users can:

- - ### Create new text channels with a custom name and description
+ - ### Create public text channels with a custom name and description

   ![image](https://user-images.githubusercontent.com/30753677/233995448-31456909-e16d-47c1-be7e-4ad0a747bb26.png)